Community grants program

 Alexa Simeone is a National Geographic Certified Educator and founder of the Lele Art Lab, “an outdoor art studio that helps students become ocean advocates by participating in arts-based environmental education”.
 The Lab does all sorts of art-based projects and the Community Grants Program is supporting their newest project: Sea.Me.
 Sea.Me. is a mobile art cart, almost totally made of trash collected from the ocean.
 Based in Pompano Beach, Alexa and her team hope to take the mobile art cart around to various schools and neighborhoods to inspire kids and adults alike to protect our oceans through art and collaboration.
 Check out Sea.Me. here as well as her most recent publication, a guidebook of creative project ideas to engage young folks in exploration and education.

-Under the synthetic Sea
+Diving into the synthetic Sea

 Since its conception in 2014, Sustainable Ocean Alliance “has built the world’s largest network of young ocean leaders and supported innovative startups, nonprofits, and grassroots campaigns dedicated to solving the greatest threats facing our planet.”
 The idea behind the organization is to bring together ocean entrepreneurs in hopes of supporting their work, which is where our grantee, Khadija Stewart, comes in.
 Khadija is SOA’s regional representative from the Caribbean and is spearheading an initiative in Trinidad and Tobago called “Under the Synthetic Sea”, wherein footage of trash in and near the ocean will be captured and used to create an exhibit that will then inspire young people to take action and tackle the plastic pollution problem in their communities.
 You can read more about her work here!